-Upon arrival to Kazakhstan all foreign nationals receive a local immigration card at the airport by the customs officers.
-The card should not be lost and must be kept in passport.
+Upon arrival to Kazakhstan, all foreign nationals receive a local immigration card at the airport by the customs officers.
+The card should not be lost and must be kept in the passport.
 If it is lost, the passport holder will not be allowed to leave the country until a replacement has been obtained.
-Foreign nationals are required to register with the Immigration Police upon arrival within 5 work days.
+Foreign nationals are required to register with the Immigration Police upon arrival within 5 workdays.

 To make this registration, you will need to submit your passport to the Human Resources Department within 5 calendar days from the date of your entry to Kazakhstan.
 Same registration rules apply for every re-entry to Kazakhstan.